vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Benchmarking-R-part-01.md

-# R benchmarking Part 1

-# Is R fast enough for simulation that scales well?
+# Is R fast enough?

 There have been many people, including ourselves, who have asked, "Is R faster enough for simulation modeling".
+In other words, if we spend a lot of time building forecasting models, are we going to eventually be limited by an inefficient language?

-After years of working with R as a data analysis and manipulation tool, I wasn't convinced, mostly because of what we see and hear on the internet (e.g., http://julialang.org).
-So, I started benchmarking R with a series of low and high level functionality.
-We will be posting a multi-part series of posts about this benchmarking experiment with R in the coming weeks.
+After years of working with R as a data analysis and manipulation tool, I wasn't convinced that R was fast enoug.
+I realize now that was mostly because of what we see and hear on the internet (e.g., see table in http://julialang.org).
+So, I started benchmarking R with a series of low and high level functions.
+This is part 1 of a multi-part series of posts about this benchmarking experiment with R in the coming weeks.

-The objective of this experiment is to show some speed comparisons between R and other languages and software, including C++, GIS software and others.
-Clearly this is NOT a comparison between R and, say, C++, because many of the functions in R are written in C++ and are wrapped in R.
+The objective of this experiment is to show some speed comparisons between R and other languages and software, including C++ and GIS software.
+Clearly this is NOT a comparison between R and, say, C++, because many of the functions in R are written in C++ and are wrapped in R. But, if simple R functions are fast, then we can focus our time on more complex things needed for simulation and science.

 **Answer:** *R is more than fast enough!*